A success timeline featuring the most significant achievements of Bernie Sanders.

 In 2016, Bernie Sanders ranked first in The Forward 50.

-In March 2017, a poll found Bernie Sanders to have the highest net favorability at +28 points of any prominent politician included.
+In March 2017, Fox News found Bernie Sanders to have the highest net favorability at +28 points of any prominent politician included in its poll.

-In April 2017, a nationwide poll found that Bernie Sanders had the highest favorability rating among all the political figures included in the poll.
+In April 2017, a nationwide Harvard-Harris Poll found that Bernie Sanders had the highest favorability rating among all the political figures included in the poll.

 On May 30, 2017, Sanders received an honorary degree of Doctor of Humane Letters from Brooklyn College.

-According to Federal Election Commission filings, the Sanders campaign had raised the most money in the 2020 Democratic field as of June 2019, including money left over from his 2018 Senate and 2016 presidential races.
+According to Federal Election Commission filings, the Sanders campaign had raised the most money in the 2020 Democratic field as of June 2019.

-In September 2019, the Sanders campaign became the fastest in U.S. history to reach one million donors, demonstrating significant grassroots support.
+In September 2019, the Sanders campaign became the fastest in U.S. history to reach one million donors.

-On October 1, 2019, the Sanders campaign announced it had raised $25.3 million in the year's third quarter, with an average donation of $18, making it the largest quarterly sum raised by any Democratic candidate at that time.
+On October 1, 2019, the Sanders campaign announced it had raised $25.3 million in the year's third quarter, with an average donation of $18, marking the largest quarterly sum raised by any Democratic candidate.

 From mid-February 2020 to the start of March, Sanders polled in first place in the Democratic primary ahead of Joe Biden and was described by the press as the party's presidential front-runner.